Jeep Compass vs Jeep Cherokee

 That’s just the base engine, however—the Cherokee really shines in its engine upgrades.
 These include a 2.0L 4-cylinder engine, which gives you 270 horsepower with 295 lb-ft of torque, and a 3.2L V6 engine, which gives you 271 horsepower and 239 lb-ft of torque.

-In real-world performance, this translates to the Jeep Compass having a maximum towing rating of 2,000 pounds, while the Cherokee has a maximum 4,500-pound towing capacity, when properly equipped.
+In real-world performance, this translates to the Jeep Compass having a maximum towing rating of 2,000 pounds, while the towing capacity of the Cherokee is a maximum of 4,500 pounds. when properly equipped.
 If you’re going to be towing trailers, a boat, or a flatbed, the Cherokee is a better choice.

 The towing capabilities and power of the Cherokee come at a slight price.
 If you value fuel economy, you’re probably better off going with the Compass.
 The Compass offers an EPA-estimated 23 MPG in the city and 32 MPG on the highway.
 By comparison, the Cherokee gets an EPA-estimated 22 MPG in the city and 31 MPG on the highway.
 It’s a slight difference, but it can add up over time.